GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/database.md

 ## Step 3: Add in the code to create and migrate databases

 1. Create a new file called `extensions.py` in your project directory.
-This file will contain all your database models.
-We will use this file later to extend our with additional functionality.
+This file will contain shared information for running your application.
+We will use this file later to add additional functionality.

 ```python
 from flask_sqlalchemy import SQLAlchemy